PostHog/posthog.com/contents/blog/mykonos-hackathon.md

 <BuiltBy people={["Paul D'Ambra", "Tom Owers", "Ted Kaemming"]} />

 MykoLogs is a logging product that integrates with the existing PostHog SDKs, bringing backend logs straight into a shiny new product on PostHog.
+It's internal-only for now, but could one day be made public.
 The best part?
 You can link backend logs to session recordings through the user’s session ID – letting you debug what was happening on the backend during your user's API requests.
 MykoLogs plays nicely with all other PostHog products, meaning logs and session replay are now BFFs.
 Debugging has never been this breezy!

 ### Our own programming language

 <BuiltBy people={["Marius Andra", "Anirudh Pillai"]} />

 What’s cooler than having your own query language?
 Having your own general purpose programming language, of course.
 That’s literally what we built: PostHog’s first ever programming language, Hog.
+(Earlier versions of this name included Hög and Höge, but turns out we're anti-umlaut.)

 Things moved fast the week after Mykonos: we split up the existing product analytics team and built a new team to productize Hog.
 We plan to use Hog to build our CDP and messaging products, and might even pivot the entire company around it.
 It was just another PostHog hackathon, no big deal.
 Stay tuned for the aftermath.